TaylanUB/scheme-bytestructures/README.md

     ;; vec[1] = 42;
     (bytestructure-set! vec 1 42)

-The elements are indexed with exact non-negative integers as usual, and no bounds checking is done; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.
+The elements are indexed with exact non-negative integers, and no bounds checking is done; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might result in a valid value without raising an error.

-While vectors are meant to be indexed through, so that referencing and assignment happen with the element descriptor, you can also assign to them directly; in that case the value you provide is expected to be a regular Scheme vector of the same length as the vector descriptor, and each element of it will be assigned to the corresponding element of the vector (using the assignment procedure of the element descriptor for each).
+Vector descriptors are normally meant for indexing through, but also allow direct assignment.
+The value provided for assignment must be a regular Scheme vector of the same length as the vector descriptor.
+Each element of that vector is assigned to the corresponding element of the vector bytestructure, using the assignment semantics of the element descriptor.

+    ;; (Reusing 'vec' from the previous example.)

-    ;; Basically does bytevector-u16-set! three times.
+    ;; Uses bytevector-u16-set! three times.
     (bytestructure-set! vec #(21 42 84))

-You may also provide a bytevector, in which case its contents will simply be copied into your bytestructure, but only as many bytes as the size of your vector descriptor.
+One may also provide a bytevector, in which case as many bytes as the size of the bytestructure will be copied into it.

-    ;; The results depend on endianness here.
+    ;; The results of this depend on endianness.
+    ;; Only the first 6 bytes from the bytevector will be copied.
-    (bytestructure-set! vec #u8(0 1 2 3 4 5 6 7 8))  ;6 bytes copied
+    (bytestructure-set! vec #u8(0 1 2 3 4 5 6 7 8))

+These assignment semantics may not be used with the macro API.

-Vectors don't accept dynamic descriptors as their element descriptor, because they calculate their total size eagerly and thus need to know the size of their element descriptor independently from the bytevector on which they will be used.
+Vector descriptors don't accept dynamic descriptors as their element descriptor, because they calculate their total size eagerly and thus need to know the size of their element descriptor independently from the bytevector on which they will be used.

 - `(bs:struct fields)` *procedure*
 - `(bs:struct pack fields)` *procedure*

-This returns a descriptor for a struct as in C.  `Fields` must be a list of field specs.  `Pack` may be `#f`, `#t`, or an exact positive integer.
-If `pack` is omitted or `#f`, normal C struct alignment is used.
-If `pack` is `#t`, there are no padding fields (except for bit-fields).
-If `pack` is an integer, it specifies the maximum alignment value for the fields, akin to the `pack` directive of GCC.
+Returns a descriptor for structs, also called a *struct descriptor*.
+`Fields` must be a list of *field specs* (see below).  `Pack` may be `#f`, `#t`, or an exact positive integer.
+If `pack` is omitted or `#f`, the struct alignment of the platform's C ABI is used.
+If `pack` is `#t`, there are no padding fields (except for those resulting from bit-fields).
+If `pack` is an integer, it specifies the maximum alignment value for the fields, similar to the `#pack` directive of the GCC C compiler.

-A field spec is a list of two or three elements.
-The first element must be a symbol which names the field (or `#f`; see below).
-Every field must have a distinct name.
-The second element must be a bytestructure descriptor which is the type of the field.
+A *field spec* is a list of two or three elements.
+The first element must be a symbol which names the field (or `#f`, see below).
+Every field must have a distinct name (except if `#f`).
+The second element must be a bytestructure descriptor which becomes the descriptor of the field.
 The third element, if present, must be an exact non-negative integer; it signifies that the field is a bit-field of that width.
-The descriptor of a bit-field must be one that decodes values to exact integers.
+The descriptor of a bit-field must be one that decodes values to exact integers, such as for instance `uint8` or `int32`.

-The width of a bit-field may be zero, which means padding should be inserted in its place until the next alignment boundary of the type of that bit-field is reached.
-A zero-width bit-field must have `#f` in place of the name symbol.
+The width of a bit-field may be zero, which means padding should be inserted in its place until the next alignment boundary of the descriptor of that bit-field is reached.
+A zero-width bit-field must have `#f` as its name.

     ;; typedef struct { uint8_t x; uint16_t y; } my_struct_t;
     (define my-struct (bs:struct `((x ,uint8) (y ,uint16))))